-We structure our management bonus and salary increase program around both the individual's and Isis' performance.
-The Compensation Committee assesses Isis' achievements against our key corporate objectives, and determines the corporate bonus and salary increase guideline for all employees at director level or above, including Isis' executive officers.
-Individual bonus guidelines are determined by an individual's manager and approved by the CEO.
-The Compensation Committee reviews and approves all compensation for our executive officers, including annual bonus stock option grants, cash bonuses and base salary.
-In addition to company and individual performance, the Compensation Committee reviews historical and current salary, bonus and stock award information for other comparable companies in similar geographic areas and at similar stages of growth and development.
+To determine fair compensation, the Compensation Committee reviews historical and current salary, bonus and stock award information for other comparable companies in similar geographic areas and at similar stages of growth and development.
 The group of comparable companies is different from the companies included in the market indices included in the performance graph in this Proxy Statement.
 The Compensation Committee also reviews a variety of industry surveys throughout the year, which provide additional information about short and long-term executive compensation in comparable companies.
 Based in part on this information, the Compensation Committee generally sets salaries, including that of our Chief Executive Officer, at levels comparable to competitive companies of similar size in similar industries.
+We structure our management bonus program around both the individual's and Isis' performance.
+The Compensation Committee assesses Isis' achievements against our key corporate objectives, and determines the corporate bonus guideline for all participants in the bonus program.
+Individual bonus guidelines are determined by an individual's manager and approved by the CEO.
+The Compensation Committee reviews all bonus grants and approves all executive officer bonuses.

 We use our stock option program to give all employees, including Isis' executive officers, an economic interest in the long-term appreciation of our common stock.
 We grant existing employees new options on an annual basis to provide a continuing financial incentive.
-At the end of each year, the Compensation Committee sets the maximum number of shares we can grant to our employees as a whole as part of the annual stock option grants.
-This overall maximum, plus each employee's position and performance in the previous year ultimately determines the size of the individual annual option grant.
+The size of the individual annual option grant is related to the employee's position and performance in the previous year.
 For 2005, the Compensation Committee did not consider the number of options held by executive officers when awarding new grants.